Business Contract Attorney · California

 The contract you sign determines what you can enforce.

 California courts enforce contracts based on what the document says, not what you intended.
-If your contract is silent on a term, California's Commercial Code fills in the gap with a default rule , which may not be the rule you would have chosen.
-Delina drafts contracts that address these gaps explicitly.
+Where your contract is silent on a term, California's Commercial Code fills the gap with a default rule that may not be the rule you would have chosen.
+Delina drafts contracts that address those gaps explicitly, so the agreement holds up when it is tested, in diligence, in a dispute, or in front of a court.

 Creators and digital entrepreneurs face specific contract issues that generic business templates do not address: content licensing rights, exclusivity windows, approval rights over how their name and likeness are used, and kill fees.
 These are not minor details.
 They determine whether a brand deal is profitable or a liability.